SajalNeetable/leadiq-landing-page/LeadIQ/ClientApp/src/blogs/how-i-prospected-my-girlfriend.md

 “Hey I see you’re in NYC and love comedy because I searched your instagram.
 Would you like to see me perform Saturday?”

-To which she replied, “How about we get to know each other first.
-How do I know you aren’t dangerous or a creep.
-I think before we take time out of our day to meet, we should take here for a while to see if there is chemistry.
+To which she replied, “How about we get to know each other first?
+How do I know you aren’t dangerous or a creep?
+I think before we take time out of our day to meet, we should talk here for a while to see if there is chemistry.
 This way we aren’t wasting each others time.”

 To which I replied, “Damn, I guess I can reschedule your murder to another time.”
 To my defense I thought this would be funny, she did not.
 But to her better judgement, she didn’t hold that against me.